MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/deploying-azure-vms-deployment-groups.md

 ## Prerequisites

-1. A Microsoft Azure account.
+- A Microsoft Azure account.

-1. An Azure DevOps account.
+- An Azure DevOps organization.

-1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77368&Name=deploymentgroups) to provision the tutorial project on your Azure DevOps organization.
+Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77368&Name=deploymentgroups) to provision the tutorial project on your Azure DevOps organization.

 ## Setting up the Azure deployment environment